bzon/docker-oracle-weblogic/weblogic-samples/1221-domain-app-jms/README.md

-# A Weblogic Domain with a Deployed Sample Application and JMS resources

-## Building the Image
+# Overview

+This is a sample project that extends the base Weblogic domain image to have:

+1. A sample.war deployed into it.
+2. A datasource/jms configuration.

 **Before following the steps below** - Make sure that you have already have built the docker image `1221-domain`.
 If not, please follow the guide from [here] (https://github.com/bzon/docker-oracle-weblogic/tree/master/dockerfiles) first!

+## Building the Image
 - Build using the default/sample application
 	```bash
 	docker build -t 1221-app-jms-domain .